MicrosoftDocs/memdocs/memdocs/configmgr/osd/get-started/manage-drivers.md

 If the **Driver Packages** node contains several packages, you can add folders to the node to separate the packages into logical groups.

 ### <a name="BKMK_PackageActions"></a> Additional actions for driver packages

 You can do additional actions to manage driver packages when you select one or more driver packages from the **Driver Packages** node.

-#### Create Prestage Content file
+#### Create prestage content file

 Creates files that you can use to manually import content and its associated metadata.
 Use prestaged content when you have low network bandwidth between the site server and the distribution points where the driver package is stored.

 #### Delete

 Removes the driver package from the **Driver Packages** node.

-#### Distribute Content
+#### Distribute content

 Distributes the driver package to distribution points, distribution point groups, and distribution point groups that are associated with collections.

+#### Export

+Start the **Export Driver Package Wizard** to save associated drivers and content to a file.
+Use this process to move driver packages between hierarchies.

+### Import driver package

+Start the **Import Driver Package Wizard** to create a driver package from a previously exported package.

+> [!TIP]
+> Starting in version 2010, when you import an object in the Configuration Manager console, it now imports to the current folder.
+Previously, Configuration Manager always put imported objects in the root node.<!--6601203-->

-#### Manage Access Accounts
+#### Manage access accounts

 Adds, modifies, or removes access accounts for the driver package.

 For more information about package access accounts, see [Accounts used in Configuration Manager](../../core/plan-design/hierarchy/accounts.md).

 #### Move

 Moves the driver package to another folder in the **Driver Packages** node.

-#### Update Distribution Points
-Updates the device driver package on all the distribution points where the package is stored.
-This action copies only the content that has changed after the last time it was distributed.

 #### Properties

-Opens the **Properties** dialog box.
+Opens the **Properties** window.
 Review and change the content and properties of the driver.
 For example, change the name and description of the driver, enable or disable it, and specify on which platforms it can run.

 <!--3607716, fka 1358270-->
-Starting in version 1810, driver packages have metadata fields for **Manufacturer** and **Model**.
+Driver packages have metadata fields for **Manufacturer** and **Model**.
 Use these fields to tag driver packages with information to assist in general housekeeping, or to identify old and duplicate drivers that you can delete.
-On the **General** tab, select an existing value from the drop-down lists, or enter a string to create a new entry.
+On the **General** tab, select an existing value, or enter a string to create a new entry.

 In the **Driver Packages** node, these fields display in the list as the **Driver Manufacturer** and **Driver Model** columns.
 They can also be used as search criteria.

 Starting in version 1906, use these attributes to pre-cache content on a client.
 For more information, see [Configure pre-cache content](../deploy-use/configure-precache-content.md).<!--4224642-->

+#### Show members

+View all the drivers in the selected driver package.

+#### Update distribution points

+Updates the driver package on all the distribution points where the site stores it.
+This action copies only the content that has changed after the last time it was distributed.

 ## <a name="BKMK_DeviceDrivers"></a> Device drivers